replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     ```

     Replace `IP` with the registry IP address.

-    The registry from the old cluster does not need to be (and should not be) accessible.

-1. Install the application in the cluster.
-See [Install in an Air Gapped Environment](installing-embedded-cluster#air-gap).

 1. Use the kots CLI to configure Velero to use a storage destination.
 The storage backend used for backups must be accessible from the new cluster.